hailo-ai/Hailo-Application-Code-Examples/csharp_infer_wrapper/README.md

 ## More Info
 - Run full yolov5 inference on hailo-8 including post processing (nms)
-- libinfer.so get path to one image (jpg / png / jpeg), and return the detections found
+- libinfer.so get path to images folder (jpg / png / jpeg), and return the detections found
-- Currently supports only one image
 - FPS not optimized, supposed for initial demonstration only.